kibjib/SleddersTeleporter/README.md

 This repo is to serve the standalone updates to the teleporter originally developed by me.

+The mod can be freely used and updated as you wish.
+All I ask is that you credit me in some way :)

 ## Installation
 Download and install Melonloader for sledders: ![MelonLoader](https://melonwiki.xyz/ "melonwiki.xyz")